-Woden begins each engagement by listening carefully.
-Interviews and surveys with team members and customers, market research, and competitive analysis are distilled into a succinct narrative: the StoryKernel.
-This strategic story is the framework and foundation for how organizations position themselves and articulate their purpose.
-The StoryKernel hews to the Hero’s Journey narrative arc to ensure your message is clear, compelling, and memorable.
+Woden begins each engagement by conducting interviews and surveys with team members and customers, market research, and competitive analysis.
+This extensive research is then distilled into a succinct narrative: the StoryKernel.
+Your strategic narrative is the framework and foundation of your messaging.
+The StoryKernel follows the Hero’s Journey narrative arc to ensure your story is simple, clear, and emotionally compelling.

-Once the StoryKernel is defined, Woden facilitates a working session with your leadership team.
-The StorySeminar ensures all stakeholders are aligned with the StoryKernel, and collaboratively defines core values, brand personality, mission statements, and positioning.
+Once the StoryKernel is crafted, Woden facilitates a working session with your leadership team.
+The StorySeminar ensures all stakeholders are aligned with the StoryKernel, and collaboratively defines core values, brand personality, mission and vision statements, positioning, and verbal identity.
 Teams leave the StorySeminar ready to transform their organization into a purpose-driven brand.

-Woden has written the book—literally—on how story transforms organizations.
-Download Story is the Strategy today to begin your brand’s purpose-driven journey.
+Download Story is the Strategy today to begin your brand’s purpose-driven journey to becoming essential.

 How do you build trust in an industry where customers expect companies to take advantage of them?
 TigerWit built the world’s first foreign exchange trading platform on the blockchain—allowing traders to verify their own trades.
 Despite the platform’s technological transparency, customers remained skeptical.